Sloff11550/Anti-cheat-Guide---Readme/README.md

 ## 🚀 How to Use the Scripts

+> 📜 **Important Transparency Note:**
+> This project does not include any pre-made or downloadable PowerShell scripts.
+All script blocks provided here are "copy and paste ready" for manual use only.
+>
+> This is intentional.
+Users should always:
+>
+> * Review scripts before running them
+> * Understand what they do
+> * Modify them to suit their own system needs
+>
+> ⚠️ I strongly recommend verifying any script you run, even from this project.
+Blind trust in automation—even from helpful projects—is not good digital hygiene.
+This project is here to help you take control, not give it away.

 > 🧠 **New to PowerShell?
 Here's how to run these scripts:**
 >
 > 1. Open **Notepad**.